COOORN/AssistGPT/README.md

  - Web browsing
  - [x] more sustainable and cost effective memory(currently tokenizing all message history each time)
  - import and export data
- - [x] notes - STILL EXPERIMENTAL
+ - [x] notes - STILL EXPERIMENTAL(removed for now until it becomes useful)
     - 1. need to add editing and deleting notes
     - 2. need to let ai access notes
  - [x] viewing to-dos
-    - 1. need to access hide button
+  - now can edit
  - better API key auth